thruston/tex-tristram/README.md

 This project therefore presents the text in nine separate PDF files, designed to be read in a PDF viewer that allows you to see two pages at once, like an open book.
-Each page break faithfully follows the line and page breaks in the originals, and the text includes all the dashes, asterisks, blanks, and catch-words.
+Each page faithfully follows the line and page breaks in the originals, and the text includes all the dashes, asterisks, blanks, and catch-words.

 The spelling and punctuation is all Sterne's (as far as human proof-reading can be sure), but the medial long-s characters are replaced with modern ones.
 The font used is Linux Libertine, with historical swash ligatures for ct and st.

-The same font is used for the occasional Greek quotations so the characters are slightly more contemporary than Sterne's printers used; I have not attempted to correct any of the (appallingly bad) grammar nor the slightly random accents and breathing marks, nor the occasional terminal sigma in the middle of a
+The same font is used for the occasional bits of Greek so the characters are slightly more contemporary than Sterne's printers used; I have not attempted to correct any of the (appallingly bad) grammar nor the slightly random accents and breathing marks, nor the occasional terminal sigma in the middle of a